alpbeysir/ceng795-blog/hw4_blog.md

 }
 ```

-**Stupid mistake**
+**Stupid mistakes**

-Initially for each call of sample_texture for an image texture I was copying the image data before accessing it.
+1. Initially for each call of sample_texture for an image texture I was copying the image data before accessing it.
 This obviously resulted in horrible performance.
 A short profiling session fixed it.
+2. For the bilinear implementation I forgot to add the bottom 2 pixels to the return value.
+For a while all bilinear textures looked smeared horizontally.

 **Checkerboard?**